sydney-chen95/MechaCar-Statistical-Analysis/README.md

 ![t-test on lot 3](https://github.com/sydney-chen95/MechaCar-Statistical-Analysis/blob/main/t-test%20on%20lot%203.png?raw=true)

 - From the summary above for Lot 3, the mean across this sample is 1496.14 and a p-value of 0.04.
 We reject the null hypothesis.

+## Study Design: MechaCar vs Competition
+A statistical study that can quantify how the MechaCar performs against its competition is selling price.
+In this study, we will look at how the cost of the mechaCar compares to its competitiors over the last 10 years.

+#### Metrics
+- selling price
+- engine type
+- safety rating
+- maintenance cost per year

+#### Hypothesis
+Null Hypothesis: MechaCar is priced fairly in accordance to its performance.
+Alternative Hypothesis: MechaCar is priced unfairly in accordance to its performance.

+#### Statistcal Testing
+A multiple linear regression test will determine the correlation of all the variables to the selling price.
+This test can also help predict future costs of MechaCars.

+#### Data
+Dependent variable: selling price independent variables: engine type, safety rating, maintenance cost per year.